 Our staff of environmental scientists, historians, and planners help our clients balance the needs of projects, infrastructure, people, nature, and resources.
 With extensive interdisciplinary backgrounds and expertise, our team prevents projects from being delayed by unanticipated environmental issues by staying up to date on constantly evolving regulatory requirements.
 We partner with government agencies, municipalities, private sector companies, and leading environmental organizations to solve complex environmental challenges in a cost-effective and timely manner.

-Below are a few project examples that showcase the environmental services CP&Y provides and the experts who make those services a reality.
+Below are a few project examples that showcase some of the environmental services CP&Y provides and the experts who make those services a reality.

 Your Need: Environmental Permitting for Renewable Energy Projects

-Our Expert: Kelly Johnson Saladis, Senior Project Manager, Dallas, TX
+Our Expert: Kelly Johnson Saladis, AICP, Senior Project Manager, Dallas, TX

 Since 2014, Kelly has managed and provided technical support for the development of several hundred commercial and community solar development projects on behalf of about a half dozen solar development companies.
 Environmental studies are performed to support due diligence needs and comply with Section 106 of the Historic Preservation Act, Sections 404 and 401 of the Clean Water Act, Sections 7 and 10 of the Endangered Species Act and the National Pollutant Discharge Elimination System requirements.